microsoft/azuredevopslabs/labs/vstsextend/sonarcloud/readme.md

 In this lab, you will learn how to integrate Azure DevOps Services with SonarCloud

-- Setup a Azure DevOps project and CI build to integrate with SonarCloud
+- Setup an Azure DevOps project and CI build to integrate with SonarCloud
 - Analyze SonarCloud reports
 - Integrate static analysis into the Azure DevOps pull request process